 This community service activity was carried out at an elementary school in Malang Regency, SD Ummu Aiman.
 SD Ummu Aiman is located at Jalan Argopuro No. 20, Lawang District, Malang Regency.
 Established in 1999, it is a pioneer Islamic school in Lawang District.
-With a land area of 3,379 m2, the school has 22 classrooms, a computer lab, a science lab, a canteen, a prayer room, a school health unit (UKS), and a library (Irham & Sasongko, 2023).
+With a land area of 3,379 m, the school has 22 classrooms, a computer lab, a science lab, a canteen, a prayer room, a school health unit (UKS), and a library (Irham & Sasongko, 2023).
 SD Ummu Aiman has maintained an A accreditation rating during the periods of 2013, 2016, and 2019.

-Education on the effectiveness of sugar-based mosquito traps in controlling dengue fever vectors Jenvia Rista Pratiwi, Fadila Fitria Wulandari, Isma Dewanti Aprilya, dan Irani Salsabila
+Jenvia Rista Pratiwi, Fadila Fitria Wulandari, Isma Dewanti Aprilya, dan Irani Salsabila

 The main motivation for conducting this community service at SD Ummu Aiman is to address the high risk of Dengue Hemorrhagic Fever (DHF) transmission caused by school density and limitations in managing the environment, which serves as a breeding ground for Aedes aegypti mosquitoes.
-With DHF cases reported at the school in 2023, this program aims to educate the school community about mosquito vector knowledge and implement vector control strategies through the innovation of sugarwater-based mosquito traps.
+With DHF cases reported at the school in 2023, this program aims to educate the school community about mosquito vector knowledge and implement vector control strategies through the innovation of sugar-water-based mosquito traps.
 This initiative is expected to effectively reduce mosquito populations in an environmentally friendly and sustainable manner.